 - My classes will be culture and conversation focused

 Thoughts: It’s a huge relief to learn about my school and hear from future coworkers!!!!!!
 And that the school is real.
 That’s always promising.
 Although smaller than most cities in China, Jiangshan looks like a great place to call home for a year.
 My hope is to spread more awareness about Jiangshan through my future adventures and teaching experiences while living there!
 All of the recent news just solidifies that this is actually, like literally actually, happening.
 Now time to get that work visa rolling.
-I haven’t heard from Aron whether or not my notarized documents have been approved… I hope to hear from him soon.

 Until next time,